Svelte inside Aurelia

 </style>

-This component displays a greeting message and accepts a name
+This component displays a greeting message with interactive functionality and accepts name

 To integrate the Svelte component into Aurelia, create a wrapper Aurelia component that will render the Svelte component.